arc53/DocsGPT/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors and leaders pledge to make participation in our community, a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity
+We as members,contributors and leaders pledge to make participation in our community as a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity